Skip to main content

 What Is This Site's Purpose?

 Hey there!
-I'm Yazan and I'm a 3rd year Software Engineering student at Lassonde.
+I'm Yazan and Software Engineering student at York University.
 The purpose of this personal project is to cover FAQs and advice from myself as a student, to prepare Software Engineering students to be successful in their degree such as courses, roadmaps, etc. Even if you aren't in Software Engineering, I'm sure there is some things here to take away.

 Why Did I Make This?